modean/cbioportal-api-client/README.md

 <a name="module_cbioportal-api-client..cbioPortal+getProfileData"></a>
 #### cbioPortal.getProfileData(query) ⇒ <code>Promise</code>
 Retrieves genomic profile data for one or more genes.

+**Note:** If you pass in multiple genetic profile IDs and multiple genes, the library will make multiple requests as the API does not support this type of query.

 **Kind**: instance method of <code>[cbioPortal](#module_cbioportal-api-client..cbioPortal)</code>
 **Fulfill**: JSON formatted response